Coffeekraken/coffeekraken/packages/tools/s-bench/src/doc/README.md

 {{#> layout-readme }}

-## Bench with ease some parts of your processes, etc...
+## SBench

 This `SBench` class allows you to know how many time take a certain part of your processes, with a concept of "steps" to split this even more when needed.
 Here's the features availables:

 -   Track the time used by a portion of script
 -   Display a summary of tracked times
 -   Split your tracked portion into "steps" for more precision
 -   Let the `SBench` related statements into your code and filter out which bench(s) you want to be active and which not

 ## Usage